Donna Hanover: First Lady of New York City

 In 1993 she actively campaigned for her husband during his successful campaign for Mayor, appearing in his television ads as a devoted wife and mother.
 In 1994, she became First Lady of New York City.
-In this role, she promoted various health and educational causes around the city and was active in the city's civic life.
-She had a staff of four and an office at Gracie Mansion, but had no involvement in determining the mayor's policies.

 In addition to her duties as first lady, she was a features reporter for WNYW's morning Good Day New York show, rotating anchor of WNYW's Good Day Sunday program, and a co-anchor on the national cable Food Network's Food News and Views program.
-She balanced these positions with her political and mother roles by eschewing some of the production work she had done in the past.
+She balanced these positions with her political and maternal roles by eschewing some of the production work she had done in the past.
 In addition, she worked from time to time as a radio disc jockey for New York's WYNY.
 The dual, concurrent roles as a journalist and political wife led to discussions of a possible conflict of interest, but even Giuliani political opponents such as Peter Vallone, Sr. respected her professionalism.

 Hanover branched out into acting, having a prominent role as real-life presidential sister Ruth Carter Stapleton in the 1996 film The People vs. Larry Flynt; noted critic Frank Rich called her performance brilliant.
 She also appeared in the feature film Ransom that same year as a WNYW reporter.
 By 1996, she had reverted to only using Donna Hanover as her name and her public appearances with Rudy Giuliani became few.
 By 1997 there were published reports of his having an affair with mayoral aide Cristyne Lategano, and by 2000 with Judith Nathan.
 Hanover continued her acting work, appearing from 1997 on in episodes of the television series Law & Order in a recurring role as Judge Deborah Bourke, and also appearing on series such as Family Law, The Practice, Sex and the City, and Ally McBeal.